SparrowDevelopment/sparrow-api-dotnet/notes.md

 ## CancelInvoiceByCustomer

 - This endpoint does not refer to any customer in the docs, it seems to be identical to CancelInvoice
+- (Might be an implied reason code?
+E.g., transtype "cancelinvoice" implies cancelled by business, "cancelinvoicebycustomer" specifies invoice cancelled by consumer?)

 # Inconsistent Success Responses